Matgenix/jobflow-remote/doc/source/user/errors.rst

     ╰────────────────────────────────────────────────────────────────────────────────────────────────────────╯

-In this case an ad-hoc failing job was executed and the ``error`` contains the stack trace of the python error.
+In this case an ad-hoc failing job was executed and the ``error`` contains the stack trace of the Python error.
 In most cases however, a failure related to the Job execution may lead to an error message that would not reveal the true nature of the problem.
 In that case the best option would be to investigate the output files in the produced by the Job in the ``run_dir`` folder.
 The folder should always contain a ``queue.out`` and a ``queue.out`` file, that contain the